FirebirdSQL/jaybird/src/documentation/faq.md

     * `setObject(index,object,type,scale)` This method is implemented but behaves as `setObject(index,object)`
 * `java.sql.CallableStatement`
     * `getBigDecimal(index,scale)` This method is implemented but behaves as `getBigDecimal(index)`.
-      The method is deprecated, and we suggest to use `getBigDecimal(index)` and adjust the scale of the returned `BigDecimal` using `BigDecimal.setScale(newScale,roundingMode)`
+      The method is deprecated, and we suggest using `getBigDecimal(index)` and adjust the scale of the returned `BigDecimal` using `BigDecimal.setScale(newScale,roundingMode)`
 * `java.sql.ResultSetMetaData`
     * `isReadOnly(i)` always returns false